Sucre Municipality, Aragua: Demographics

 The Sucre Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 120,302 (up from 109,723 in 2000).
 This amounts to 7.2% of the state's population.
 The municipality's population density is 1582.92 PD/sqkm.

 Government

-The mayor of the Sucre Municipality is Eusebio de la Cruz Agüero, elected on December 8, 2013, with 51,66% of the vote.
-He replaced Luis Zambrano shortly after the elections.
+The mayor of the Sucre Municipality is Wilson Coy, elected on November 21, 2021, with 39.58% of the vote.
+He replaced Miriam Pardo shortly after the elections.
 The municipality is divided into two parishes; Capital Sucre and Bella Vista.